the-great-stories/SpaceOperaUniverse/Universe/README.md

 # Universe

-This folder will contains the information about the Universe.
-Such as rules and constraints.
+This folder contains the information about the Universe, such as rules and constraints.

 Copy the [template](https://github.com/the-great-stories/SpaceOperaUniverse/blob/master/Universe/__TEMPLATE.md) to add a new entry.